kukukaka/next.js/_posts/books-2020.md

 <h2>EMPOWERED: Ordinary People, Extraordinary Products</h2>
 <i>Marty Cagan</i><br />

 OK.
-Oficially I didn't finish this one on 2020, but who cares.
+Officially I didn't finish this one in 2020, but who cares.

-Interesting continuation by <a href="https://svpg.com/" class="link" title="Silicon Valley Product Group">SVPG</a> to the digital product bible: Inspired.
-It could be more or less deep based on your experience working on mature digital product teams, but if the first one was a must this one is a really good continuation focused on how to build and manage strong product teams and make the team grow. .
+EMPOWERED is an enjoyable continuation by <a href="https://svpg.com/" class="link" title="Silicon Valley Product Group">SVPG</a> to their digital product bible: Inspired.
+It could be more or less deep based on your experience working on mature digital product teams.
+Still, if the first one was a must, this one is an excellent continuation focused on building and managing strong product teams and making them grow.

 <br /><br />